 Checklist of auditory processing disorder symptoms.

-- Use these lists to see if your child is at-risk for APD.
+- Find out if your child is at-risk for APD.

 Central Auditory Processing Disorder Checklist

-Many children experience problems with learning and behavior from time to time, but if a child consistently displays difficulties, a starting point would be to consider if auditory processing disorder is responsible.
+Many children experience occasional learning and behavior issues.
+However, if a child displays difficulties consistently, a starting point would be to consider if auditory processing problems are responsible.

 Central auditory processing disorder symptoms vary by age, making the checklist of signs of auditory processing dysfunction below more helpful than a general list.